aloshy-ai/raspberry-pi-nix/README.md

 ## Using the Built Image

-1. After a successful build, find the image file in the root directory (`nixos-sd-image-aarch64-linux.img`)
+1. After a successful build, find the image file in the `artifacts` directory (`nixos-sd-image-aarch64-linux.img`)
 2. Use Raspberry Pi Imager to flash the image to an SD card or USB drive

 ## Troubleshooting